CFA® Exam Preparation Survey

 In the following article, I’m going to dig into data available on Payscale.com to analyze the effect a CFA designation has on the median analyst’s salary.
-While I don’t use any data based on fewer than 100 respondents, a limited sample size in some instances may be significantly affecting the figures shown.
+While I don’t use any data based on fewer than 100 respondents, the limited sample size in some instances may significantly affect the figures shown.
 Furthermore, it is not possible to separate out salaries for those without CFA designations so all comparisons are those with CFA designations vs. the overall median for that category.
-Another shortcoming is that this post focuses purely on salary compensation of employees, excluding other forms of compensation including commission, bonus, and perks.
+Another shortcoming is that this post focuses purely on the salary compensation of employees, excluding other forms of compensation including commission, bonus, and perks.
 Salary compensation alone may not always show the full picture, but on average – I would expect the related compensation increases in these areas to fall in line with increases in salary.
 Finally, the data in the article is based only on salaries in the United States as this provided an ample and accessible set of data.
 This isn’t a scientific study, but merely an attempt to find some interesting stories within the data.
 Without further delay, let’s get to it.